per1234/workflowsawaiting/README.md

 It is a list of configuration objects, which support the following keys:

-### `name`
+### `owner`

-**Required**

-Repository owner or repository slug.
+Repository owner.
 If an owner, the configuration applies to all that owner's repositories, though subsequent configuration objects can modify that list.

+### `repo`

+Repository name.
+If no `repo` is specified by a configuration object, the `action` is applied to all the owner's repositories which are in the `scope`, though subsequent configuration objects can modify that list.

 ### `action`